Radioactive Iodine for Thyroid Cancer

 Your doctor will walk you through step-by-step what will happen in your radioactive iodine therapy.
 Here are some basics to keep in mind, though:

-- Radioactive iodine therapy is usually done 6 to 8 weeks after thyroid surgery.
-The swelling that occurs after surgery can affect how well blood flows to that part of your neck, and a free flow of blood is necessary to get as much radioactive iodine as possible to any remaining thyroid cells.
-Using radioactive iodine therapy 6 to 8 weeks after surgery leaves plenty of time for the swelling to go down.
+- Radioactive iodine therapy is usually planned for a few weeks (14 days or so) after thyroid surgery.
+The swelling that occurs after surgery can affect how well blood flows to that part of your neck, and good blood circulation is necessary to get as much radioactive iodine as possible to any remaining thyroid cells.

-- You may need to go on a low-iodine diet for several weeks leading up to radioactive iodine therapy.
-This reduces how much iodine is in your body so that when you take the radioactive iodine, it's more easily absorbed by any remaining thyroid cancer cells.
+- You may need to go on a low-iodine diet for avout four weeks before receiving radioactive iodine therapy.
+A low iodine diet is recommended before and during RAI therapy to clear your body of this nutrient so the therapy is more thoroughly absorbed by any remaining thyroid cancer cells.
 The Thyroid Cancer Survivors' Association has an excellent low-iodine cookbook you may want to consult.

-An alternative to withholding thyroid replacement medication (eg, levothyroxine) is Thyrogen®.
-Thyrogen allows you to keep taking your thyroid hormone replacement medication before, during and after radioactive iodine therapy.
-Therefore, you avoid becoming hypothyroid.
+Another option to withholding thyroid replacement medication is to receive Thyrogen®.
+Thyrogen allows you to keep taking your thyroid hormone replacement medication before, during and after radioactive iodine therapy so you can avoid becoming hypothyroid.

-Your exact dose will be determined by your doctor.
-You take radioactive iodine in a pill.
+You take radioactive iodine (RAI) in a pill.

 - This is an outpatient procedure, but there are special requirements for when you return home.
-In years past, patients undergoing radioactive iodine had to be kept in the hospital for a few days.
-Now most patients are given the pill and sent home.
-However, you will be told to keep a distance from other people in our house for a few days until the radioactive substance wears off.
-This is something else your doctor will thoroughly explain.
+However, you will be given very special instructions about keep a distance from other people in your house for a few days, and taking other precautions until the radioactive substance wears off.
+This is something else your medical team will thoroughly explain.

-Radioactive iodine therapy (radioiodine remnant ablation) has been used since the 1950s.
-The risk is extremely low, and the potential benefits are quite high.
-Radioactive iodine therapy is a very common and accepted treatment for thyroid cancer patients following thyroid surgery.
+Radioactive iodine therapy has been used since the 1950s.
+The risk is low, and the benefits are important for a good recovery.
+RAI is a very common and accepted treatment for thyroid cancer patients following thyroid surgery.